I've read the information on graduate study and have questions. Can I call an advisor?

-I've submitted my on-line application but haven't been asked to pay the $90 application fee.
+I've submitted my online application but haven't been asked to pay the application fee.
 What should I do?

 You should receive an automatic e-mail within a couple of days of submitting your application.
-If there are any errors/discrepancies in your application it may take a few days longer.
-If you do not receive an e-mail 5 days after your submission, please contact the Field Programs office so we can check to see if there is a problem with your application.
+If there are any errors/discrepancies in your application, it may take a few days longer.
+If you do not receive an e-mail 5 days after your submission, please contact the Advanced Professional Studies office so we can check to see if there is a problem with your application.

 How long does the Statement of Interest need to be?

 Typically one paragraph per question is adequate.
 This information is used for initial program planning.

 Can I drop my transcript(s) off at Surrey/Vancouver campus?

 Yes, if you apply early, but please make sure it is in an envelope clearly marked with the Advanced Professional Studies address.
 If you are applying within 3 days of the deadline, it must be brought/couriered to the Advanced Professional Studies offices at the Burnaby campus as there is no guarantee it will reach us in time through the internal mail service.